-The Housing Opportunities and Prevention of Evictions (HOPE) Program is a new statewide initiative that may provide rent and utility assistance to eligible low- and moderate-income renters experiencing financial hardship due to the economic effects of COVID-19.
-The new program will help prevent evictions and utility disconnections in order to promote housing stability during the ongoing pandemic.
+The Housing Opportunities and Prevention of Evictions (HOPE) Program is a statewide initiative that may provide rent and utility assistance to eligible low- and moderate-income renters experiencing financial hardship due to the economic effects of COVID-19.
+The program will help prevent evictions and utility disconnections in order to promote housing stability during the ongoing pandemic.

 If you need assistance paying your bill, your county’s local social services office is another great resource.
 Types of assistance include the Crisis Intervention Program (CIP), Low Income Energy Assistance Program (LIEAP) and Piedmont Electric’s Helping Hand program.

 All three can only be applied for at your local county’s social services office.
 Each program has specific requirements and may not be available yearlong.
 Typically these programs are offered during the hottest months of summer and coldest months of winter.

 Please contact your home county’s social services office if you need assistance.

 You can also apply for energy assistance online through the NC ePASS program.